Dual Agency [What Real Estate Agents Won’t Tell You]

 Why dual agency is bad for sellers

-The outcome is almost never good for a seller when their listing agent becomes a dual agent.
+The outcome is rarely favorable for a seller when their listing agent takes on a dual role.

 Why?

-Because the sales price is often much lower than it should be –– without the seller ever knowing.
+And can easily be the reason why the final sales price is much lower than it should be –– without the seller ever knowing.

 Before SoldNest, I had buyer clients who fell in love with a home after looking for several months.